Projects and Groups

 and the Austin Research Laboratory, where he works on data management system for health care analytics (e.g. genomic data and medical images), as well as VLSI EDA.

 In the area of healthcare analytics, he is interested in genomics pipeline and metadata management.
-He is currently leading the effort to build the next generation provenance and metadata database system based on noSQL technologies.
+He currently leads the effort to build the next generation provenance and metadata database system based on noSQL technologies.

-Being a senior member of IEEE and ACM, Dr. Cliff Sze has been actively serving the academic/research community, for example, serving as the general chair of International Symposium on Physical Design 2014, and being appointed as an associate editor for ACM Transactions on Design Automation of Electronic Systems (TODAES).
+As the senior members of IEEE and ACM, Dr. Cliff Sze has been actively serving the academic/research community, for example, serving as the general chair of International Symposium on Physical Design 2014, and being appointed as an associate editor for ACM Transactions on Design Automation of Electronic Systems (TODAES).
 He is a recipient of the ACM Special Interest Group on Design Automation (SIGDA) technical leadership award.